PalkaPuri/vicsek-flock/README.md

 # vicsek-flock

-Test, coding a simple vicsek model using python, blah blah edit
+Test, coding a simple vicsek model using python, blah blah edit. only to XX branch